Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Sedation and sleep

-In a frequently cited 2006 study, Polish researchers gave mice isolated lactucin, lactucopicrin and 11β,13-dihydrolactucin and measured locomotor activity.
-Lactucin and lactucopicrin — but not the dihydro form — significantly reduced spontaneous movement, consistent with a mild sedative effect[Wesolowska et al., 2006].
-No comparable placebo-controlled sleep trial has been published in humans, so any claim that prickly lettuce “works for insomnia” rests on folklore plus animal data.
-Readers looking for diet-based calm may be better served by eating foods that support healthy nerves and brain function.
+In a 2006 study at the Polish Academy of Sciences, researchers gave mice purified lactucin, lactucopicrin, and 11β,13-dihydrolactucin and measured how much the animals moved.
+Lactucin and lactucopicrin — but not the dihydro form — cut spontaneous movement, the kind of result you’d expect from a mild sedative [Wesolowska et al., 2006].
+No placebo-controlled sleep study has been run in people, so the claim that prickly lettuce “works for insomnia” leans on folklore plus those mouse data.
+If your real goal is steadier sleep through diet, our guide to foods that support the nervous system is a more grounded place to start.

 Pain relief

-A 2013 pharmacology paper tested a methanol extract of Lactuca serriola on isolated rabbit trachea and found it relaxed airway smooth muscle in a concentration-dependent way — a plausible mechanism for a cough suppressant and bronchodilator[Janbaz et al., 2013].
-This is again in-vitro rabbit-tissue data, not clinical evidence.
-For a traditional respiratory remedy with stronger food-based support, see onions for respiratory support.
+A 2013 pharmacology study tested a methanol extract of L. serriola on isolated rabbit windpipe tissue and found it relaxed the airway muscle as the dose rose — a plausible mechanism behind the plant’s old use for coughs [Janbaz et al., 2013].
+Again, this is rabbit tissue in a dish, not a clinical result.
+For a kitchen remedy with sturdier evidence behind it, see our piece on onions for respiratory support.

 ClaimEvidence levelWhat kind of data

-Analgesic (pain relief)LimitedIsolated compounds in mice
+Pain relief (analgesic)LimitedIsolated compounds in mice

-Cough / bronchodilatorVery limitedIsolated rabbit airway tissue
+Cough / airway relaxationVery limitedIsolated rabbit windpipe tissue

-Cures insomnia, pain or whooping coughNot supportedNo controlled human trials
+Cures insomnia, pain, or whooping coughNot supportedNo controlled human trials

-How prickly lettuce has traditionally been prepared
+How prickly lettuce has been prepared

-Safety, side effects and drug interactions
+Safety, side effects, and drug interactions

 Who should avoid prickly lettuce